Gear Review: Hyperlite Mountain Gear Camera Pod

 Final Thoughts

-For anyone carrying a camera into the wild, the Hyperlite Mountain Gear Camera Pod is a dream.
+For anyone carrying a camera into the wild, the Hyperlite Mountain Gear Camera Pod is awesome.
 It’s not bulky, it keeps your gear safe from the elements, and it doesn’t weigh you down.
-I’ve trusted mine across years of alpine fieldwork and long backpacking trips, and I honestly can’t imagine going without it.
+I’ve trusted mine for literal years of alpine fieldwork and long backpacking trips, and I honestly can’t imagine going without it.
 Whether you’re thru-hiking with a camera or heading out for a weekend shoot, this little pod gets it done.

 Note: This post contains affiliate links.
 If you make a purchase through these links, we may earn a small commission at no extra cost to you.
 Thanks for supporting our work!